-You are in the operating room 2 hours or longer.
-Ask your doctor how long your surgery is.
+You are in the operating room about 2 hours.

 Post Anesthetic Care Unit (PACU) then Nursing Unit

 Recovery

 You will go to the Post Anesthetic Care Unit (PACU).
 You will be watched closely by the nurses and given pain control medication.
 You will stay here until you are fully awake and then go to your bed on a nursing unit.
 There is a waiting room for your support person.